mongodb/docs/source/includes/fact-bi-enterprise.rst

 .. note::
-   The |bi| and associated utilities are only available with MongoDB Enterprise 3.2 and greater.
+   The |bi| and associated utilities are compatible only with MongoDB server version 3.2 or greater.